Ian Campbell Ross, Cav. dell'Ordine della Stella d'Italia,

 B.A.
 (Sus), M.A.
 (Dub), Ph.D.
 (Edin), F.T.C.D.Professor Emeritus

-Ian Campbell Ross held a personal chair as Professor of Eighteenth-Century Studies until his retirement; he is now a Fellow Emeritus of the College.
+Ian Campbell Ross held a personal chair as Professor of Eighteenth-Century Studies until his retirement; he is now an Emeritus Professor and Fellow Emeritus of the College.

 A co-General Editor of the Early Irish Fiction series (Four Courts Press), he co-edited the anonymously authored Vertue Rewarded (2010), Sarah Butler’s Irish Tales (2010), and Elizabeth Sheridan’s The Triumph of Prudence over Passion (2011), and edited William Chaigneau’s The History of Jack Connor (2013).

 Professor Ross taught English literature from Chaucer to the present day and has published on American and European literatures from the seventeenth to twenty-first centuries.
 He is editor of Henry James, The Europeans (1985; rev. 2000) in the Oxford World’s Classics series, and has published essays and articles on writers from Voltaire to Italo Calvino.
 His sophister option, ‘Detective Fiction’ was the first course of its kind in Ireland.
 An introduction to Declan Burke (ed), Down these Green Streets: Irish Crime Writing in the 21st Century (2011) was the first overview of Irish crime fiction from 1840 to the present day.
 With the historian Professor William Meier (TCU), he edited the special issue of the interdisciplinary Éire-Ireland: ‘Crime in Ireland since 1921’ (Spring/Summer 2014).
-He has recently written a chapter, ‘Crime Fiction’, for Liam Harte (ed), The Oxford Handbook of Modern Irish Fiction (OUP, forthcoming 2018).
+His chapter, ‘Crime Fiction’ appeared in Liam Harte (ed), The Oxford Handbook of Modern Irish Fiction (OUP, 2020).

 Editor and translator of Gian Gaspare Napolitano’s In guerra con gli scozzesi as To War with The Black Watch (Birlinn, 2007), Professor Ross has been a visiting professor at the Università degli Studi, Roma Tre, where he is also a membro aggregato of the Centro di ricerca interdipartimentale per gli studi irlandesi e scozzesi.
-His Umbria: a cultural history (Viking, 1995 and Penguin, 1996) appeared in two extensively revised editions (Perugia: Volumnia, 2012 and Oxford: Signal: 2013).
+His Umbria: a cultural history (Viking, 1995) was published in a fifth, expanded and updated, edition (Volumnia, 2020).

 Professor Ross is a frequent lecturer in Italy and was Visiting Professor at the Ateneo de Manila University in the Philippines in 2013-14.